Colleges of St Omer, Bruges and Liège

 The Colleges of St Omer, Bruges and Liège were successive expatriate institutions for Roman Catholic higher education run by the Jesuits for English students.

-Founded in 1593 by Father Robert Parsons SJ as the College of Saint-Omer in Artois (then part of the Spanish Netherlands), in the 18th century the college was twice forced to relocate, due to the suppression of the Jesuit order in France.
+Founded in 1593 by Robert Parsons as the College of Saint-Omer in Artois (then part of the Spanish Netherlands), in the 18th century the college was twice forced to relocate, due to the suppression of the Jesuit order in France.

 In 1762 most masters and students moved to Bruges and in 1773 on to Liège, leaving a smaller college surviving in St Omer.
-In 1774, those in Liège migrated a third and final time to Stonyhurst in England, founding Stonyhurst College.
+In 1794, those in Liège migrated a third and final time to Stonyhurst in England, founding Stonyhurst College.

 Foundation

 During the reign of Elizabeth I, religious education for Roman Catholics was subject to penal legislation in England.
 English members of the Church of Rome created colleges in continental Europe to make up for this, the English College, Douai, the English College in Rome, the English College, Valladolid, and others at Madrid and Seville, but these were primarily for training priests.
 In particular, the Douai college was associated with the faculty of theology of the University of Douai.

 Robert Parsons (1546–1610), had been instrumental in founding the College at Valladolid, but recognised a need for a school for young laymen.
 Saint-Omer was chosen as a site conveniently close to England, just 24 miles from Calais, and ruled by Catholic Spain as part of Flanders.
 It was also near the University of Douai, where Catholic scholars had edited and published the Douay–Rheims Bible.

-The college was founded in 1593 as the English Jesuit College at St Omer in Flanders (although an alternative tradition dates the founding to 1592).
+The college was founded in 1593 as the English Jesuit College at St Omer in Flanders (in Spanish Netherlands) (although an alternative tradition dates the founding to 1592).
 In 1599, it gained the direct patronage of King Philip of Spain.
 After an initial period of growth and prosperity, the unrest caused by the English Civil War resulted in a decline in students being sent from England, and the number dropped to as low as 24 in 1645.
 When stability returned to the English government, the school regained students and revived its programs.